-Our service is provided by a highly skilled multidisciplinary team of Community Geriatrician, Clinical Nurse Specialist, Nursing, Allied Health staff, and assistant support staff.
+Our service is provided by a highly skilled interdisciplinary team of Physiotherapists, Occupational Therapists, Nurses, Social Workers and Rehab assistant support staff with access to Psychology, Speech and Language Therapy and Geriatrician support as required.
 We provide a patient goal-centred focus on encouraging patients to regain and maintain maximum level of function, and allowing them to live independently in their own homes.

 Occupational Therapists are experts in function.
 They look at what you do during the day and what might help to achieve things you are struggling with.
 They usually see you in your home environment to look at how you manage.

 Speech Therapists are experts in problems with speech and communication.
 They are also experts in swallowing.

 Social Workers provide support for you and your family.
 They are able to provide counselling to get through difficult times as well as advice about your rights as a patient.

 Nurses in this team are specially trained in conditions affecting older people and may be involved in your follow up to provide practical advice at home and provide feedback to your specialist or GP.

 Assessment: Individual assessments of your everyday activities such as showering, daily household activities and your general mobility and strength.

 Goal Setting: Planning goals that are personal to you and will assist to develop an individualised treatment programme to get you back to community living.

 Activity and Treatment: Individually tailored therapy sessions to enable you to achieve your potential.